 After pruning the vines, you will likely experience a proliferation of new vines.
 There will be new runners off the main vine and new runners on the runners.
-This is the same as when you trim a bush or hedge row.
-The result is a bushier , healthier plant.
+This is similar to when you trim a bush or hedge row.
+The result is a bushier, healthier plant.
 Pruning is good for any and all plants.
-In the case of pumpkins continue to pinch off any new growth beyond the limits recommended above, although I will allow some small additional growth largely because it is almost impossible to keep up.
-After a while, the plant will turn it's energy towards fruit growth.
-A little extra potassium and a little less nitrogen will further encourage the fruit growth as opposed to vine and leaf growth.
+In the case of pumpkins continue to pinch off any new growth beyond the limits recommended above.
+I will allow some small additional growth, largely because it is almost impossible to keep up.
+After a while, the plant will turn it’s energy towards fruit growth.
+A little extra potassium and a little less nitrogen will further encourage the fruit growth, as opposed to vine and leaf growth.

-If you don't trim the vines, you have not harmed the overall health of your plant.
-But, you are not doing anything to enhance fruit growth which after all is the endgame.
-In addition, your patch will look unruly which may or may not bother you.....your call.
+If you don’t trim the vines, you have not harmed the overall health of your plant.
+But, you are not doing anything to enhance fruit growth.
+In addition, your patch will look unruly.
 I once let a giant pumpkin vine grow as long as it could just to experiment and to see how long it could grow.
 I gave up at thirty feet.
-What I found was the end of the vine was being starved.
-It's support system could not keep up and the fruit on it at ten feet was sucking up most of the nutrients.
+What I found, was the end of the vine was being starved.
+It’s support system could not keep up and the fruit on it at ten feet was sucking up most of the nutrients.
 I am sure if I had no fruit on the vine and had more actively pursued secondary root growth, I could have coaxed it much further.
-Sanity finally returned and I terminated the end to force the plant's energy to the fruit.
-If anyone knows the record length for a vine, please let me know.
+Sanity finally returned and I terminated the end to force the plant’s energy to the fruit.

 Yes, cover your vines with soil.
 This will promote secondary root growth if you leave the soil moist.
 Covering the vines can also cut down on th insect damage.
 The disadvantage to this method is you do not know what is going on below the surface.
 But, the advantage far exceeds the risk.